 Long-term currency and equity volatility and skew have plummeted in the past couple of weeks.
-We think there may be a bit more room on the downside but - to paraphrase an oft-repeated doomsday prophesy - the end is near.
+We think there may be a bit more room on the downside but – to paraphrase an oft-repeated doomsday prophesy – the end [of low volatility] is near.

 Nix on the VIX

 The VIX is the standard-bearer for volatility, but its short one month tenure makes it way too much of a chaotic measure to be considered for any serious long-term volatility analysis.
 Technically, it is a one-month forward-starting variance contract and its path bears a closer resemblance to the pattern a blindfolded toddler on a sugar rush would create with an Etch-a-Sketch than the measured uncertainty of a rational investor.